Meet the Children of the Digital Age Team

 Bio – Jason O Mahony MSc

-A UCD First Class Honours Masters of Sciences graduate in Forensic Computing and Cyber Crime Investigation and an experienced investigator in the area of Law Enforcement for over 16 years.
-A MSc Researcher of Cyberpsychology, and currently a MSc Postgraduate of Psychology, Jason O Mahony is the founder of Children of the Digital Age.
-With qualifications in the area of Open Source Intelligence Gathering, Computer Forensics, Online Child Exploitation to name but a few, Jason is now also a qualified Data Protection and GDPR Consultant.
+Jason continues his academic development as MSc Researcher of Cyberpsychology, and he is also currently a MSc Postgraduate of Psychology.
+Jason is the founder of Children of the Digital Age.
+With qualifications in the area of Open Source Intelligence Gathering, Computer Forensics, Online Child Exploitation to name but a few, Jason also a qualified Data Protection and GDPR Consultant.

 Jason founded CODA to provide an original, fun and easy to comprehend series presentations and workshops for teachers, parents and children on the current online dangers which are encountered on the internet and with digital devices.
 He believes that it is possible for everyone to use this technology safely.
 The presentations offer real and practical advice to ensure that a person, young or old’s experience online is a very positive and safe one.

 James Neary, is a Director at Children of the Digital Age, he has over a decade experience in law enforcement, most of which has been spent in the field of Online Child Exploitation Investigations.
 The extensive experience accumulated, from identifying victims and offenders.
 James has received many commendations for his work in this area both in Ireland and abroad, including being acknowledged by the American Fedral Buearu of Investigation (FBI), for joint investigations.
 The Legislative knowledge James has pertaining Online Child Exploitation, is second to very few.